dasch-swiss/dsp-api/docs/03-endpoints/api-admin/introduction.md

 # Introduction: Using the Admin API

-The DSP Admin API makes it possible to administer projects, users, user groups, permissions, and hierarchical lists.
+The DSP Admin API makes it possible to administrate projects, users, user groups, permissions, and hierarchical lists.

 ## RESTful API